Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 }
 ```

-As you can see this is ultimately calling the methods `RunAsHost` (if HLAPI is a client and a server), `RunAsDedicatedServer` (if HLAPI is just a server), `RunAsClient` (if HLAPI is just a client) or `Stop` if HLAPI is not running.

-If you are using the self hosted technique you should expose public methods which call these 4 methods when you want to start/stop networking.
+If you are using the second technique then you will need to decide when to call `RunAsHost`, `RunAsDedicatedServer`, `RunAsClient` or `Stop` at the appropriate times.

 ## `CustomClient : BaseClient`